flexcompute/tidy3d/tidy3d/components/README.md

 The `Geometry` component is used to define the layout of objects with a spatial component.

-Each `Geometry` subclass implements a `._get_bounds(self)` method, which returns the min and max coordinates of a bounding box around the structure.
+Each `Geometry` subclass implements a `._bounds(self)` method, which returns the min and max coordinates of a bounding box around the structure.

 The base class also implements a `._instersects(self, other)` method, which returns True if the bounding boxes of `self` and `other` intersect.
 This is useful for error checking of the simulation.